 Now then, the saints of God, then, were those thus consecrated by the blood of the Lamb, immersed in God's truth, realizing this victory.
 They stood upon the sea of glass, or by the glassy sea, mingled with fire.
-Here the Red Sea is meant; not the same sea meant here as is meant before, in a chapter farther back; here the Red Sea is meant.
-They stood on the shores of that sea, called the sea of glass because it reflects its contents; mingled with fire, because that Red Sea was mingled with the fiery judgments of God upon Pharaoh.
-The Egyptians, like your sins, you have seen today, unatoned for; when once atoned for and gone, you shall see no more forever.
-So they stand, not upon the sea, but by the sea, on the shore, the vantage-ground of victory; and they sing the song of Moses, the servant of God, as a type; but the song; of the Lamb, as the Son of God; Moses the servant of God, Christ the Son of God; and they sing one as a type of the other.

-Now their standing on the sea of glass, then, means their standing by the side of the Red Sea, where they saw the Egyptians dead upon the water, where they personally bare testimony, that God had triumphed gloriously.
-So the Christian now, he is brought to take his stand by faith upon where the victory is wrought, where his sins are dead, lost their life, and not one dog shall be able ever to move his tongue against the children, of Israel.
+Here the Red Sea is meant; not the same sea meant here as is meant before in a chapter farther back; here the Red Sea is meant.
+They stood on the shores of that sea, called the sea of glass because it reflects its contents: mingled with fire, because that Red Sea was mingled with the fiery judgments of God upon Pharaoh.
+The Egyptians, like your sins, ye have seen to-day, unatoned for; when once atoned for and gone, ye shall see no more for ever.
+So they stand, not upon the sea, but by the sea, on the shore, the vantage-ground of victory; and they sing the song of Moses, the servant of God, as a type; but the song of the Lamb, as the Son of God; Moses the servant of God, Christ the Son of God; and they sing one as a type of the other, a section of the recommendation of the recommen Now their standing on the sea of glass, then, means their standing by the side of the Red Sea, where they saw the Egyptians dead upon the water, where they personally bare testimony that God had triumphed gloriously.
+So the Christian yow, he is brought to take his stand by faith upon where the victory is wrought, where his sins are dead, lost their life, and not one dog shall be able ever to move his tongue against the children of Israel.